 The different floors of the building occupied with different highly esteemed creative agents within film, photography, fashion, architecture, event planning that resides in offices on the top floor, while the main (middle) floor is made into a lounge area with a café and cocktailbar.
 The basement is where KLUBBEN resides, a concert venue with a capacity of 750 people.

 The basement venue has no windows, a low ceiling, with state of the art sound- and light equipment.
 The stage is 10x4,5m, with a 13x5m pit in the front of stage.
 There’s a large bar in the back of the venue, and a separated lounge area with an additional bar.
 The space was previously occupied between 1971-1989 as two legendary clubs “Club 7” and “Sardines”.
 These clubs hosted acts like Miles Davis, Nick Cave & the Bad Seeds, Chet Baker, Dizzy Gillespie, Sly & Robbie, Ronnie Wood, Suicide, Red Hot Chili Peppers, Gil Scott Heron, The Mamas & the Papas, and Billy Bragg.

 During our first six months, Red Bull Music hosted their first event of 2018 at the venue with Mykki Blanco (US).
-Other international artists that has played here are Mark Olson (US), Tommy Cash (ES), Sita Abellan (E), Jacques Greene (CAN), Motorpsycho (NO), Lindstrøm (NO), Maleek Berry (UK) and Stimming x Lambert (DE).
-Ariel Pink (US) and Kida Kudz (UK) will perform here during August, as a part of the 2018 Øyafestivalen program.
+Other international artists that has played here are Mark Olson (US), Tommy Cash (ES), Sita Abellan (E), Jacques Greene (CAN), Motorpsycho (NO), Lindstrøm (NO), Maleek Berry (UK) and Stimming x Lambert (DE), Ariel Pink (US) and Kida Kudz (UK).

 We aim to create an all-year program that covers various music genres and acts.